gszfwsb/NCFM/README.md

 ## 🛠️ Getting Started

 To get started with NCFM, follow the installation instructions below.
-We're also providing various examples to help you understand the potential applications of our method.

 1. Clone the repo